paulmsmith/paulsmith.site/src/content/posts/govuk-flow-diagrams-figma.md

 ### Why these diagrams work well

-I personally find this style of flow diagram for interaction design much easier to 'read'.
+I personally find this style of flow diagram for interaction design much easier to read.

 In the past I've heard this style called a 'wire flow' because the way they are drawn not only shows the steps in the process, but also the layout of individual screens as elements within the diagram.

-I think that is a key feature of these diagrams because the visual representation of the page helps people like me (a very visual learner) recall and differentiate parts of the user journey much more easily.
+Which I think is a key feature of these diagrams because the visual representation of the page helps people recall and differentiate parts of the user journey much more easily.

 ### Credit to the community

-I tried to establish [on Twitter who to credit](https://twitter.com/paulmsmith/status/1606373201788944384) for creating the original version but it found that it is the community as a whole, collaborating and sharing resources that led to this style of visual flow vocabulary.
+I tried to establish [who to credit](https://twitter.com/paulmsmith/status/1606373201788944384) for creating the original version but found that it was community as a whole, collaborating and sharing resources which led to this style of visual flow vocabulary.

-The [twitter thread](https://twitter.com/paulmsmith/status/1606373201788944384) was fascinating and served to remind me of why it's important to work in the open, share learning and resources because we all benefit.
+The [twitter thread](https://twitter.com/paulmsmith/status/1606373201788944384) was fascinating and served to remind me of why it's important to work in the open, share learning and resources.
+We all benefit when that happens.

 ## Adding superpowers to user-flow diagrams with Figma

-So hopefully the context above proves useful as we arrive at my contribution, a version of the GOVUK Design System Flow Diagrams but enhanced with the capabilities of [Figma](https://figma.com).
+So we arrive at my contribution, a version of the GOVUK Design System Flow Diagrams but enhanced with the capabilities of [Figma](https://figma.com).

 Figma is great for creating visuals but it combines that with simple to use tools to help designers to create interactive prototypes.